lulf/lulf.github.io/_posts/2020-12-16-greenhouse-iot.md

 categories: technical iot embedded
 ---

 This post should've been written one year ago, when I actually did this project.
-With another holiday project coming up, it feels good to get this post out before starting on this years project.
+With another holiday project coming up, it feels necessary to at least post a summary of last years project.

 In-door gardening seems to become popular, and rather than spending a lot of money on a nice-looking product like [auk](https://www.auk.eco), I thought I would instead spend twice as much on my own beutiful rig: